Alice Lowe: Career

-In February 2021, Lowe's next film, Timestalker, was announced.
-It will star Lowe alongside Sam Riley, Natasia Demetriou, and Jacob Anderson.
-The film will "chronicl[e] one woman's unrequited love across several centuries [...] from 1680s Western Scotland to the apocalyptic 22nd Century."
+In February 2021, Lowe's film Timestalker was announced.
+The film will "chronicle one woman's unrequited love across several centuries [...] from 1680s Western Scotland to the apocalyptic 22nd Century."
 Lowe stated that "[t]his film is my homage to the most romantic epics.
 Lavish, lush and overflowing with emotion."
-Filming is slated to begin in summer of 2021.
+Filming began in late 2022 and was released October 2024.

 Personal life

 Lowe was pregnant while filming Prevenge and later gave birth to her daughter Della with partner Paul Synnott.
-Della portrayed Ruth's newborn in Prevenge when she was ten days old.